 “I am running because I love Alberta, and it breaks my heart to see what the NDP has done to it,” said Madu to the Edmonton Journal.
 “Alberta is meant to be a place of economic hope and opportunity, not economic peril.”

 Elections are fast approaching.
-April 16th will either see big changes for
+April 16th will either see big changes for Alberta, or more of the same from the NDP.

 What do you think?
 Let us know in the comments below.